LicensePro

 You may also need to complete registration with the Michigan LARA at michigan.gov/lara.

 File your real estate license application with the Detroit city clerk or licensing department.
-Many Michigan municipalities now accept online applications.
+Many Michigan municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Detroit).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Navigating Michigan's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Detroit regulations.